This chapter describes how to perform setup and configuration tasks. This chapter contains the following topics:

 RMAN> SHOW SNAPSHOT CONTROLFILE NAME; CONFIGURE SNAPSHOT CONTROLFILE NAME TO '/oracle/oradata/trgt/snap_trgt.ctl';

-For example, start RMAN and then enter:
+For example, start RMAN, connect to the target database, and then enter:

 CONFIGURE SNAPSHOT CONTROLFILE NAME TO '/oracle/oradata/trgt/snap_trgt.ctl';